-We concluded that without secondary muscles, primary muscles would not be able to perform their function.
-Thus, when you are trying to have a bigger chest and planning your lifts, you should not ignore secondary muscles.
+We concluded primary muscles could not perform their function without secondary muscles.
+Thus, when trying to have a bigger chest and planning your lifts, you should not ignore the secondary muscles of the chest.

 Some of the best lifts for the secondary muscles are: